nicholasf/spoonbot/README.md

 ```

-Open spoonbot.exs and see how you can write simple Spoonbot commands.
+Open spoonbot.exs and see how you can write Spoonbot commands.

 ```
 import Spoonbot